sim-lu/newslang/README.md

 # Newslang Word Generator

-A simple Python tool to generate new, potentially playful words based on keywords.
+A simple Python tool to generate new slang words based on user keywords.

 ## Overview